THU-numbda/deepRWCap/README.md

 # DeepRWCap: Neural-Guided Random-Walk Capacitance Solver for IC Design

 DeepRWCap is a machine learning-guided random walk solver that accelerates capacitance extraction by predicting the transition quantities required to guide each step of the walk.
-This repository contains the implementation described in the paper "DeepRWCap: Neural-Guided Random-Walk Capacitance Solver for IC Design."
+This repository contains the implementation described in the paper:

+- Hector R. Rodriguez, Jiechen Huang, and Wenjian Yu, "DeepRWCap: Neural-guided random-walk capacitance solver for IC design," in Proc. the AAAI Conference on Artificial Intelligence (AAAI), Singapore, Jan.
+2026.

 ## Index
 - [Prerequisites](#prerequisites)